2008 Quezon del Sur creation plebiscite: Background

-On November 17, 2008, Save Quezon Province Movement (SQPM) asked the Supreme Court of the Philippines to declare Republic Act 9495 as unconstitutional, and to restrain the implementation of a November 12 COMELEC Resolutions Nos.
+On November 17, 2008, Save Quezon Province Movement (SQPM) asked the Supreme Court of the Philippines to declare Republic Act No. 9495 as unconstitutional, and to restrain the implementation of a November 12 COMELEC Resolutions Nos.
 8533, 8534, 8535, 8537, 8538 and 8539, setting the plebiscite.
 Yet the plebiscite proceeded with the majority of votes rejecting the division, therefore the split did not push through.